-5.2.1 Cognitive aspects of the similarity measures
+5.2.2 Cognitive aspects of the similarity measure

-First, a musical sequence of b.s is considered as a whole entity (it may contain an abstract cognitive structure), and not solely as the concatenation of smaller entities.
-Indeed, we think that several relations between non-adjacent events emerge from the whole entity.
-Theses relations play a role in the cognitive processes for recognizing the similarity between two sequences.
-To integrate this aspect, the similarity value between two sequences will not be computed from the addition of the similarity values between the smaller components:
+First, a musical sequence of b.s is considered as a whole entity (it may contain an abstract cognitive structure) and not solely as the concatenation of smaller entities.
+Thus, the similarity measure is not linear (see equation 1).
+Indeed, we think that it is necessary to consider the relations between non-adjacent events.
+Theses relations play a role in the cognitive process for recognizing the similarity between two sequences.